Four Music Teaching Ideas

 We don’t recommend sitting your children down and pressing the play button on a long requiem or symphony!
 Expecting them to sit there and “appreciate” the music is madness.
 That just isn’t going to happen!

 Instead, try this idea.
 In the middle of a lesson, put some music on in the background.
+You can use youtube or any other music source.
 Then have the children draw along or write with it playing in the background.
 We call this learning by exposure to music.
 You can use all kinds of music from different eras, cultures and genres.

 Children will get used to hearing music while they study and work.
 Then, they will start asking questions about the music.
 Then give them a SQUILT listening journal page.
 They can then answer age-appropriate questions based on the music.